SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 ## How do I request reverse lookup for an ECS instance?

-Reverse lookup is used in mail services to reject mail from IP addresses mapped to unregistered domain names.
+Reverse lookup is used in mail services to reject mails from IP addresses mapped to unregistered domain names.
 Most spammers use dynamic IP addresses or IP addresses mapped to unregistered domain names to send unwanted emails and avoid being tracked.
-When reverse lookup is enabled on a mail server, the server rejects mail sent from dynamic IP addresses or unregistered domain names to reduce the amount of spam received.
+When reverse lookup is enabled on a mail server, the server rejects mails sent from dynamic IP addresses or unregistered domain names to reduce the amount of spam received.

 You can [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to request reverse lookup for your ECS instance.
 To make your ticket easier to process, we recommend that you specify the region, public IP address, and registered domain name of your ECS instance in the ticket.